Judith Lindbergh, Founder & Director | Michelle Cameron, Co-Director

 Specialties: Poetry, Fiction

-Jared Harél is the author of Let Our Bodies Change the Subject, Winner of the 2022 Raz-Shumaker Prairie Schooner Book Prize in Poetry (forthcoming from University of Nebraska Press, Sept.
-2023) and Go Because I Love You (Diode Editions, 2018.)
-He’s been awarded the ‘Stanley Kunitz Memorial Prize’ from American Poetry Review, as well as the ‘William Matthews Poetry Prize’ from Asheville Poetry Review.
-His poems have appeared in 32 Poems, Beloit Poetry Journal, Electric Literature, Ploughshares, The Southern Review, The Sun, Tin House, and elsewhere.
-Jared lives with his family in Westchester, NY.
-He’s on Instagram @jaredharel.
+Jared Harél is the author of Let Our Bodies Change the Subject, which was selected by Kwame Dawes as the Winner of the 2022 Raz/Shumaker Prairie Schooner Book Prize in Poetry (University of Nebraska Press, 2023.)
+He’s been awarded the ‘Stanley Kunitz Memorial Prize’ from American Poetry Review, the ‘William Matthews Poetry Prize’ from Asheville Poetry Review, and two Individual Artist Grants from Queens Council on the Arts.
+Harél’s writing have recently appeared in such journals as 32 Poems, Electric Literature, New Ohio Review, Ploughshares, Poem-a-Day, The Southern Review and The Sun.
+He teaches writing, plays drums, and lives in Westchester, NY with his wife and two kids.

 Christopher Healy